colinskow/angular-electron-dream-starter/README.md

 npm run watch:test:grep -- app/about/about.component.spec.ts
 ```

 This is useful for debugging a failing test case.
-You can further narrow to just a single "it" function by placing an "f" (means focus on this test) in front of the failing test case [see Jasmine Focused] (https://jasmine.github.io/2.1/focused_specs.html).
+You can further narrow to just a single "it" function by placing an "f" (means focus on this test) in front of the failing test case [see Jasmine Focused](https://jasmine.github.io/2.1/focused_specs.html).
 Then only this file will be run while you debug.

 ### run end-to-end tests
 ```bash